Yasmani Grandal Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in the league.
+- The Marlins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Marlins' 4.14 team ERA ranks 15th across all MLB pitching staffs.

+- Marlins pitchers combine to allow 67 home runs (one per game), the ninth-fewest in baseball.

-- Alcantara gets the start for the Marlins, his 13th of the season.
-He is 2-5 with a 5.19 ERA and 67 strikeouts in 76 1/3 innings pitched.
+- Garrett makes the start for the Marlins, his 12th of the season.
+He is 2-2 with a 4.47 ERA and 60 strikeouts through 58 1/3 innings pitched.

-- In his most recent time out on Sunday against the Oakland Athletics, the righty tossed seven innings, giving up five earned runs while surrendering six hits.
+- The left-hander last appeared on Monday against the Kansas City Royals, when he threw five innings, allowing four earned runs while giving up six hits.

+- In 12 games this season, the 25-year-old has put up a 4.47 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.